XTLS/Xray-docs-next/docs/en/config/transports/finalmask.md

 }
 ```

 `listenIp`: the IP address to listen on.
+Defaults to `"0.0.0.0"`.

+Note that this differs from the usual TCP/UDP listening on `"0.0.0.0"` and `"::"`.
+Because ICMP over IPv4 and ICMPv6 over IPv6 are not interchangeable protocols, specifying `"0.0.0.0"` here means listening only for ICMP over IPv4, and vice versa.

 `id`: when multiple clients share the same IP, it is recommended that the server keep this value at `0`.